 God's love in heaven is perfect.
 There is no pain in heaven.
 In a world of sin, He doesn't come to overwhelm us.
-He dies in a way that overcomes the sin and the death through sin.
+He dies in a way that overcomes the sin, and the death through sin.

 What Jesus enters into, He redeems.
 He doesn't act like a judge on earth.
 He acts like a lover on earth.
+Compassion means "to suffer with".
+He has compassion for us.

 He redeemed poverty when He came in poverty.
 He entered into it and turned it into a virtue.
 That's why religious orders take a vow of poverty to live as Jesus did.
+What else did He enter into?

-He entered into the womb - a woman's cycle was a time of uncleaness.
-They needed to be purified before they could participate in Temple activities.
+He entered into the womb - a woman's cycle was a time of ritual uncleanness.
+Women needed to be purified before they could participate in Temple activities.
 Jesus entered a womb - the womb of a humble virgin.
 He redeemed the womb itself - so much so that motherhood is now our highest thing.
 Who is the highest Saint among the saints?
 The one who most perfectly followed God's will - Mary.
-Who was she?
 There are only about 10 lines about Mary in all of scripture.
 Who was she?
 She was just a mama.
 When Jesus entered her womb He redeemed the very idea of motherhood.
 He made motherhood the icon of the highest perfection of the human species.
 As T.S.
-Eliott said "Mary is our tainted nature's solitary boast."
+Eliott, a famous poet, said "Mary is our tainted nature's solitary boast."